Translated by Hilary Keyes

 Light Within the Work 1 - Outside In

-Now we will take a look at some of the light works contained with the House of Light.
-First is "Outside In", which may be viewed by visitors or guests that stay in the house.
+"Outside In," which may be viewed by visitors or guests that stay in the house.
 A sliding panel in the roof opens up to reveal the subtle changes in light that take place from the midday sun to sunset in this work.
 By laying back and watching the square window above you, you can relish the gradual changes in the blue of the sky; your position on the floor will also change what your view is like, making this an interesting work from every angle.

-By all means, please enjoy the aesthetics of lying on tatami as you appreciate the changing light and sky overhead.
+Feel free to lie down on the tatami as you appreciate the changing light and sky overhead.